Friday, August 8, 2008

 The trains still run through the town connecting Spain with France.

-Some buildings in town are taken care of and many places are near ruins.
-It looks like Cerbere was once a party town in the 1930’s with lots of money but some how that time has past and only a few villagers live here all year round who appear to be not that overly friendly.
+Some buildings in town are well-maintained, while many others are in disrepair.
+It seems that Cerbere was once a lively party town in the 1930s, thriving with wealth and activity.
+However, that time has long passed, and now only a few villagers live here year-round, and they don’t appear to be very friendly.

 Funky looking abandoned Railway Hotel in Cerbere.
 The trains still run through the town connecting Spain with France.